 The modern photo book has evolved dramatically from simple glued paperback albums.
 Today's premium binding options offer a range of materials, finishes, and construction methods that rival fine art printing.
 Covers are now available in genuine leather, vegan leather, linen, velvet, and acrylic — each adding distinct character to the finished product.

 Professional flat lay book printing uses high-resolution digital presses capable of producing images at 300 DPI or higher.
 Giclée-style printing on fine art paper is increasingly available for clients who want archival-quality results that resist fading for decades.
+For a full breakdown of how paper type and finish affect the final result, the guide to the art and science of print finishes covers every key material decision.

 | Binding Method | What to Know |